devarshtrivedi9/Blockchain/README.md

 # Blockchain
-Implemented a simple blockchain that can do mining, validation, transaction using Flask API and tkinter for GUI as part of my mini project
+Implemented a simple blockchain with python
+Used Flask API for validation, transaction, mining Build GUI using tkinter